 The most common form of homocystinuria is caused by a deficiency of the enzyme cystathionine beta-synthase.

-Homocystinuria is a genetic disorder.
+Homocystinuria is a genetic problem.
 Both parents must have the defective gene in order for the child to develop the condition.
 A number of genes have been identified such as CBS, MTHFR, MTR, MTRR, and MMADHC.

 Homocystinuria is more common in New South Wales, Australia, and Ireland.